Production Agent-RAG Architectures

 Introduction

-The card below has a SOLUTION / STACK line and a deep dive on ingest, hybrid retrieval, rerank, augment, generate, and optional agent steps.
+The cards below have a SOLUTION / STACK line where applicable, plus a deep dive on ingest, hybrid retrieval, rerank, augment, generate, and optional agent steps.
 For sense, think, act, observe, and finish, see Anatomy of an AI agent; for retrieval pipelines, Anatomy of RAG.

 Enterprise knowledge copilot